JobNmadu/Dyn4cast/README.md

 7.  `quicksummary` which outputs a formatted table of useful summary statistics of machine learning data.

+8.  `formattedcut` is a wrapper for providing publication ready frequency tables for continuous variable.

 ## Things the package can do

 The package is capable of